Narga/narga-basic/README.md

 I've tested and found that NARGA works well with [bbPress 2.0](http://bbpress.org/) and [BuddyPress 1.5](http://buddypress.org/) but this time it's not official compatible with them.

+If you have any questions that are beyond the scope of this help file, please visit narga.net.
+Thanks so much!

+It is completely optional, but if you like the Theme I would appreciate it if you keep the credit link at the bottom.

 ### Links of NARGA
 * Homepage          [http://www.narga.net/narga-core][5]
 * Demo              [http://demo.narga.net/][3]